tlwilliams895/gis-devops/src/objectives.rst

 - Understand the benefits of using schemas
 - Use application.properties settings to configure a database connection in Spring Boot
 - Understand how Spring Data, JPA, and Hibernate relate to each other
+- Awareness of Injection attacks and how to prevent them

 .. _week01-day5-objectives: